Karleener/FreeDcpPlayer/README.md

 Some part of the code is partially inspired from VLC DCP project from Nicolas Bertrand.

 The current version of FreeDcpPlayer,  is in a beta state, for testing purpose only, limited to simple DCP :
-SMPTE or Interop, 2k and 4k (version 0.6.0), with stereo or 5.1 soundtrack, and optionally subtitles, not encrypted.
+SMPTE or Interop, 2k and 4k (version 0.6.2), with stereo, 5.1 or 7.1 soundtrack, and optionally subtitles, not encrypted.

 The wxWidgets based interface allows to launch the main program which is Windows and Ubuntu compatible.